clickbait-challenge/humuhumunukunukuapuaa/README.md

 Moreover, [Stanford CoreNLP `jars`](https://stanfordnlp.github.io/CoreNLP/) needs to be downloaded in order to launch the java server required for running `generate_features.py`.

+Furthermore, tesseract needs to be installed (following this [instructions](https://github.com/tesseract-ocr/tesseract/wiki)) and added to `PATH` enviroment variable.

 ## Usage :arrow_forward: